Sravik-Sajja/rung/README.md

 ## How the AI is used

-- **GPT-5.6:** diagnosis language, nudge/hint/guided-step tutoring, validated practice-plan parameters, and mini-lesson drafts.
+- **GPT-5.6:** diagnosis language, nudge/hint/guided-step tutoring, validated student and teacher matched-practice parameters, and mini-lesson drafts.
 - **Deterministic server code:** answer scoring, mastery updates, practice progression, group membership, and answer-format validation.
 - **Safety boundary:** model outputs are schema-validated and answer-leak checked before display.
 Generated practice is reconstructed and scored from server-derived math data.
-- **Caching:** validated teacher lessons and other eligible AI results are stored in `ai_runs`; reopening the same plan uses the cache rather than making another OpenAI call.
+- **Caching:** validated teacher lessons, matched practice, and other eligible AI results are stored in `ai_runs`; reopening the same plan uses the cache rather than making another OpenAI call.

 ## Local setup